Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 ## Logbook 3/3
-What we did yesterday: N/A
+What we did yesterday:
+- N/A

 What we will do today:
-- Analysis
+- Backlog Refinement / Analysis
+- Sprint Planning
 - Design overview (classes)

 Impediments:

-Agenda of meeting:
+- Blanke has to go before 15:30